Last reviewed: February 2026 by the sleepSEE Clinical Advisory Team

 Age: When Can a Child Start?

-The FDA has approved ortho-k lenses for children as young as 6 years old.
+There is no FDA minimum age for ortho-k lenses.
+Clinical guidelines often suggest suitability for children as young as 6 years old.
 In practice, most children between 6 and 17 are excellent candidates — and the earlier they start, the more myopia progression they can prevent.

 Why does starting early matter so much?
 Because myopia progresses fastest between ages 6 and 12.
 Every diopter of myopia that develops during this window increases the lifetime risk of serious eye conditions — including retinal detachment, glaucoma, and myopic maculopathy.
 [1]